monsoonmaelstrom/book2/book2.md

 ### 38 - Crucify/When the Levee Breaks ^^1700 words^^

 I’ve finally finished eating.
 I had three full plates of food and I think it may have been a mistake.
-My stomach feels like it’s going to burst, and I’m not sure but I think it’s possible that I only had that last plate to delay the inevitable.
+My stomach feels like it’s going to burst, and I’m not sure but I think it’s possible I only had that last plate to delay the inevitable.

 “Can we get onto the roof?”
 I ask.
-I want to know because kicking everyone else out so that I can have this conversation seems wrong.
+I want to know because kicking everyone else out so I can have this conversation seems wrong.
 But I definitely don’t want to have it in front of everyone.

 “Yes,” Giorgi confirms, and for some reason I get the impression that he may have specifically checked for me.